Tech-at-DU/SPD-2.1-Industry-Collaboration-Project/README.md

 - Get an average score of 2 on the above rubric to pass the assignment.
 - Have your project be live/launched (or on test-flight or demoable if partner doesn’t want it public)
-- Get an average score of 2 on your Peer Evaluation

 ### Presentation of MVP